 Origin and History

-- Lantern Festival existed as early as 2000 years ago during Western Han Dynasty -- Emperor Wu of Han took this day to offer sacrifices to "Taiyi"(the God who dominates the universe).
+- The Lantern Festival existed as early as 2,000 years ago, during Western Han Dynasty (206 BC-24 AD).
+Emperor Wu of Han took this day to offer sacrifices to "Taiyi"(the God who dominates the universe).

-- The practice of appreciating lanterns during this festival actually originated in Eastern Han Dynasty under Emperor Ming’s reign.
+- The practice of appreciating lanterns during this festival actually originated in the Eastern Han Dynasty (24-220 AD) under Emperor Ming’s reign.

-Emperor Ming of Han was a big advocator of Buddhism.
-Hearing the custom that monks would light lanterns to worship the Buddha on the 15th day of the first lunar month, he officially decreed all the palace and temples to light lanterns, and for people across the country to hang lanterns as well, making the lantern displays come into being.
+Emperor Ming of Han was a big advocate of Buddhism.
+Hearing of the custom that monks would light lanterns to worship the Buddha on the 15th day of the first lunar month, he officially decreed that all palaces and temples should feature lanterns, and people right across the country should hang lanterns, creating the tradition of lantern displays.

-- Year after year, this Buddhist festival grow into a grand folk festival.
+- With the years, this Buddhist festival has grown into a grand folk festival.

-In ancient times, there were once a large number of fierce and cruel animals trying to hurt the people and livestock.
-The Chinese villagers then organized to kill these animals.
+In ancient times, there were once many fierce and cruel animals trying to harm both people and livestock.
+Chinese villagers organized to kill these animals.

-- However, the Jade Emperor’s beloved crane was lost on the earth and got wrongly killed by a hunter unknowingly, which angered him very much.
-Thus, he ordered the destruction of the village by use of a storm of fire on the 15th day in the first lunar month.
+- The Jade Emperor’s beloved crane, however, was lost on earth and was unwittingly killed by a hunter, which infuriated the Jade Emperor.
+Thus, the hunter’s village was to be destroyed by a fire storm on the 15th day of the first lunar month.

-Luckily, his kind-hearted daughter alerted the villagers ahead of time of the Jade Emperor’s plan since she wanted to save those innocent villagers’ lives.
+Luckily, the Jade Emperor’s kind-hearted daughter alerted the villagers to his plan, since she wanted to save the innocent villagers’ lives.

-- Hearing the news, a wise old man suggested the villagers to hang lit lanterns in every house and to explode firecrackers and fireworks on the 14th day to the 16th day in the first lunar month, which would make a false appearance to the Jade Emperor of being burnt.
-That way, he would be deceived and might stop carrying out his plan.
-The people all agreed it and did what the old man proposed.
+- Hearing the news, a wise old man suggested the villagers should hang lit lanterns in every house and explode firecrackers and fireworks on the 14th day to the 16th day of the first lunar month, to make it seem to the Jade Emperor that the village had caught fire.

-On that 15th day in the first lunar month, the Jade Emperor’s troops found the whole town was already ablaze.
-They thought the village had been burnt and returned to heaven to report the situation to the Jade Emperor.
-The Jade Emperor was very satisfied and decided not to continue with his retaliatory plan.
+On the 15th day of the first lunar month, the Jade Emperor’s troops found the whole town was already ablaze.
+They thought the village had been burnt and returned to heaven to report to the Emperor.
+The Jade Emperor was satisfied and decided not to continue with his retaliatory plan.

 Customs and Traditions

-The celebration of Chinese New Year reaches a high point on Lantern Festival.
+The celebration of Chinese New Year reaches a high point at the time of the Lantern Festival.

-- Early in the morning – dragon dancing and lion dancing parades in the streets, which last nearly a whole morning and afternoon.
+- Early in the morning, there aredragon-dancing and lion-dancing paradesin the streets, which last nearly a whole morning and afternoon.

 Chinese St. Valentine’s Day

-However, as time passed, the festival no longer has an emphasis on such meaning.
+As time passed, however, the festival no longer had such an emphasis on romance.

 Guessing Lantern Riddles

-The Chinese people are very proud of their intelligence and ability to think abstractly, so “guessing lantern riddles” is another incredibly popular activity during the festival.
+The Chinese people are proud of their intelligence and ability to think abstractly, so “guessing lantern riddles” is an incredibly popular activity during the festival.

-To date, cities across China hold such kinds of delightful activities to celebrate the Lantern Festival.
-Because they are fascinating and give people such inspiration, solving riddles activities are very popular with all ages and walks of life.
+Right up until today, people in cities across China convene delightful riddle competitions to celebrate the Lantern Festival.
+Because they are so inspiring and fascinating, riddles are popular with people of all ages and walks of life.